Skip to main content

 Versioning

-For the option to add future features in our API without removing functionality, Monsido can relegate the API into different versions.
+For the option to add future features in our API without removing functionality, Optimize can relegate the API into different versions.
 Currently we only have a single version named “v1”

 Should we wish to drastically change our API and/or remove features, we would make a new version, with the previous ones remaining available.